codelv/atom-db/README.md

 ```

 This engine will then be used by the manager to execute queries.
 You can
-retrive the database engine from any Model by using `Model.objects.engine`.
+retrieve the database engine from any Model by using `Model.objects.engine`.

-The url is set automatically the the first `os.environ` variable found from the
-keys (`DATABASE_URL`,`POSTGRES_URL`, `MYSQL_URL`) in that order.
-If none
-of those are set it will raise an error.
-Instead you must manually assigned one
-via `manager.url = sa.engine.url.make_url('postgres://...')`

 #### Django style queries